-The annual boat race between Cambridge and Oxford takes place this Sunday (April 3) and it’s set to be off the hook.
-This year it’s known as The Gemini Boat Race and, being one of the world’s oldest sporting races, this year marks the 167th Men’s Boat Race and the 76th Women’s Boat Race.
+The annual boat race between Cambridge and Oxford takes place this Sunday (March 26) and it’s set to be off the hook.
+This year, it’s once again known as The Gemini Boat Race and, being one of the world’s oldest sporting races, this year marks the 168th Men’s Boat Race and the 77th Women’s Boat Race.

-Following the route of The Championship Course, which is 4 miles long, the race travels between Putney and Mortlake on the River Thames.
+Following the route of The Championship Course, which is 4 miles, 6.8km or 374 yards long, the race travels between Putney and Mortlake on the River Thames.
 This historical route was adopted in 1845 and has been the course of choice ever since.

 When is the Oxford vs Cambridge boat race?

-- 3:23pm – Oxford vs Cambridge Men’s boat race starts.
+- 5pm – Oxford vs Cambridge Men’s boat race starts;

 Where can I watch the Oxford vs Cambridge Boat Race?